ehotaling/Disease_Prediction/Readme.md

     - Implemented filtering in `model_training.py` to remove classes with < 3 samples, resulting in 748 classes used for modeling and enabling stratified splitting.
 - **Baseline Model Training (New Dataset):**
     - Successfully executed the refactored `model_training.py` pipeline on the full (filtered) new dataset.
-    - Trained LR, RF, and MLP models, achieving baseline accuracies in the mid-80s.
+    - Trained LR, RF, and MLP models, achieving baseline accuracies and Macro F1 scores as detailed under `model_training.py` in the "Order of Execution" section.
     - Generated and saved model comparison metrics (CSV table, markdown table) and visualization plots (matplotlib table, bar charts) to a new `results/` directory.
 - **Dynamic Treatment Generation:** Implemented OpenAI API call (`client.responses.create`) within `predict_cli.py` to dynamically generate treatment recommendations based on the predicted disease, replacing the previous static lookup method.
 Includes necessary disclaimers.
 - **Expanded Feature Selection:** Refactored `feature_selection.py` for the new dataset; added Mutual Information and RFE methods; implemented score normalization and merged ranking; added saving of scores and plots.